drduh/YubiKey-Guide/README.md

 ```
 $ sudo fdisk /dev/sde
 Welcome to fdisk (util-linux 2.25.2).
-Changes will remain in memory only, until you decide to write them.
-Be careful before using the write command.

 Command (m for help): o
 Created a new DOS disklabel with disk identifier 0xeac7ee35.